InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 >PHFS, currently, supports *writing files sequentially only*; within this limitation, writing model files in `HDF5` format directly into PHFS will cause the error, `Problems closing file (file write failed: ...)` since `HDF5` uses *seek* while writing.

+>Because the limitation above, users **cannot** upload a file whose size is **> 1MB** to PHFS from Notebook/JubpyerLab; there will be error occurred and the uploaded file size is only 1MB, not intact.

 >In this case, we suggest this step: *writing HDF5 files into user home directory directly* rather than PHFS, then copying files to PHFS for the preparation of model deployments.

 In addition, PrimeHub features also store relative group-context data in the storage, such as Job stores artifacts under `/phfs/jobArtifacts/`.
 Since the limitation of the storage, we don't recommend storing performance-sensitive data such as datasets, please use Dataset Volume instead.